The right to request Statutory flexible working requests

 Requests that do not use the statutory procedure

-Employees and employers can agree flexible working arrangements without using the statutory procedure.
+Flexible working arrangements can be agreed without using the statutory procedure.

 In this situation:

-• they do not need to follow the statutory procedure and Acas Code
+• it's not necessary to follow the statutory procedure and Acas Code

 • there's no statutory protection from unfair dismissal and detriment under the law on flexible working requests